[Update] The digest and recording of the webinar is now available.

 Then we summarise them for you.

-The Internet governance in September 2017 briefing takes place on Tuesday, 26th September, at 11:00 UTC (13:00 CEST).
-Join us online, or in Geneva, or from any of the hubs; fill in the registration form to reserve your place.
+The Internet governance in September 2018 briefing takes place on Tuesday, 25th September, at 11:00 UTC (13:00 CEST).
+Join us online, or in Geneva; fill in the registration form to reserve your place.

 The monthly Internet governance briefings are organised by the Geneva Internet Platform (GIP), a Swiss initiative run by DiploFoundation.
 Learn more about our monthly briefings and local hubs.
 To keep up-to-date with GIP events, subscribe to our mailing list.
 More information at firstname.lastname@example.org.